faithvoid/skin.cortana/README.md

 ## Features:
 - Replaced the broken Weather page with **Cortana**, a series of scripts that allows you to view & join active Insignia/XLink Kai sessions, events, view server statistics, get new match notifications, get Cortana/Insignia/XLink Kai news, check your Insignia DNS settings, send/receive messages, and more!

 - Get social on your Xbox again!
-Using **Cortana Chat**, you can use the AT protocol (aka Bluesky) to chat with fellow gamers, invite them to games, set beacons to find other players, and more!
+Using **Cortana Chat**, you can use the AT protocol (aka Bluesky) to chat with fellow gamers, invite them to games, set beacons to find other players, and more, as well as quick access to Xbox Video Chat for voice/video chat over Insignia!

 - Show off your gamerscore and reputation with **Cortana ID**, a reimplementation of gamertags from MC360!
 Set it manually, or pull it from your Xbox Live profile manually (or automatically on startup)!